 Councils team up to tackle weeds

-South Bucks District Council is running a trial in partnership with Bucks County Council to tackle weeds growing on road edges in the South Bucks Council area.
+South Bucks District Council is running a trial in partnership with Buckinghamshire County Council to tackle weeds growing on road edges in the South Bucks Council area.

 A change in policy meant that Bucks County Council ceased weed spraying activities several years ago, but this trial offers a more affordable and joined up approach to tackling a growing problem.